 If you’d like to have your WordPress site’s speed improved for you without lifting a finger, we’re having a special on WordPress Performance Tuneups booked by January 31.
 It typically results in loading time improvements of 24-50% or more.
-Use coupon code WPT60 to get $60 off and sign up here.
+Sign up here.

 3. Make it Look Great on Mobile

 If you’re still holding out with a non-responsive website, it’s time to do something about it.
 Google is already penalizing sites in search results when they’re not mobile-friendly, and you’re also losing credibility and potential customers.
 Do yourself and your visitors a favor and make your site look as good in a phone as a does on a desktop.
 Contact me for a free consultation if you’re ready to take the plunge.

 Are the plugins and themes on your site all up to date?
 Are you running the latest version of any CMS software?
 Have you (and your team, and your customers) changed their passwords lately?
 Are you using a security plugin or outside security service?
 Do you have fresh backups?
 These little things can add up, and need to be tended to.
 If you’re using WordPress and would like to have these things (except passwords, which you’ll need to do yourself) done for you, check out our WP Minder service.

 It’s easier than ever to optimize your own content in your blog or web pages.
 Make your site stand out – and get found more easily – by spending just a few extra minutes on each blog post to optimize them correctly.
 Here’s a guide to some WordPress SEO tools that can simplify the process for you.